isabelirk/isabelirk/README.md

 # Hello 👋

-👩 My name's Isabeli and I'm 26 years old.
+👩 My name's Isabeli and I'm 26 years old (she/her).

-😄 Pronouns: she/her.

 📌 I live in the Brazil.